-The idea of this tool, which is part of the distribution of KiCS2, is described in detail in [23].
+The idea of this tool, which is part of the distribution of PAKCS, is described in detail in [25].
 Thus, we summarize only the basic steps to use this tool in order to generate a web application.

 First, one has to create a textual description of the entity-relationship model in a Curry program file as an (exported!) top-level operation type ERD (w.r.t. the type definitions defined in the module Database.ERD of the package cdbi) and store it in some program file, e.g., "MyERD.curry".
-The directory examples in the package spicey contains two examples for such ERD program files:
+The directory examples in the package spicey13 contains two examples for such ERD program files:

-BlogERD.curry: This is a simple ER model for a blog with entries, comments, and tags, as presented in the paper [23].
+BlogERD.curry: This is a simple ER model for a blog with entries, comments, and tags, as presented in the paper [25].

-UniERD.curry: This is an ER model for university lectures as presented in the paper [11].
+UniERD.curry: This is an ER model for university lectures as presented in the paper [16].

-Then you can generate the sources of your web application by the command with the ERD program as a parameter.
-You can also provide a file name for the SQLite3 database used by the application generated by Spicey, e.g.,
+Then you can generate the sources of your web application by the command spiceup MyERD.curry with the ERD program as a parameter.
+You can also provide a file name for the SQLite3 database used by the application generated by Spicey, e.g., spiceup --db MyData.db MyERD.curry programs are stored.

-'''

-spiceup MyERD.curry

-'''

-'''

-spiceup --db MyData.db MyERD.curry

-'''

-If the parameter "--db DBFILE" is not provided, then DBDFILE is set to the default name "ERD.db" (where ERD is the name of the specified ER model).
-Since this specification will be used in the generated web programs, a relative database file name will be relative to the place where the web programs are stored.
 In order to avoid such confusion, it might be better to specify an absolute path name for the database file.
 This path could also be set in the definition of the constant sqliteDBFile in the generated Curry program Model/ERD.curry.

+If the parameter "--db DBFILE" is not provided, then DBDFILE is set to the default name "ERD.db" (where ERD is the name of the specified ER model).
+Since this specification will be used in the generated web programs, a relative database file name will be relative to the place where the web

-$^{13}$ If you installed Spicey as described above, the downloaded spicey package is located in the directory $$HOME/.cpm/app\packages/spicey$ .
+13If you installed Spicey as described above, the downloaded spicey package is located in the directory \$HOME/.cpm/app_packages/spicey.

-Spicey generates the web application as a Curry package in a new directory.
+Spice generates the web application as a Curry package in a new directory.
 Thus, change into this directory (e.g., cd ERD) and install all required packages by the command